adambard/learnxinyminutes-docs/cobol.html.markdown

       *COBOL has significant differences between legacy (COBOL-85) *and modern (COBOL-2002 and COBOL-2014) versions.
-      *Legacy versions require columns 1-6 to be blank (they are used *to store the index number of the punched card..)
+      *Legacy versions require columns 1-6 to be blank (they are used *to store the index number of the punched card).
       *A '*' in column 7 means a comment.
       *In legacy COBOL, a comment can only be a full line.
       *Modern COBOL doesn't require fixed columns and uses *> for